How to back up your iPhone or iPad

 How do you make sure you don't lose your photos, messages, and other data?
-Back up you iPhone and iPad now!
+Back up your iPhone and iPad now!

 Your iPhone or iPad store all your photos, messages, health data, documents, accessory setups, settings, and more.
 In other words, your memories and your preferences.
 Your data is important, even precious, and should be treated as such.
 The best way to secure your data is to back it up.
 You can back up your iPhone or iPad via iCloud, or directly on your computer using iTunes.
 Before you download any software, you should always back up your device.
 You should also maintain a regular backup routine, just in case something happens to your iPhone or iPad, like getting lost or stolen.